QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 CharlesSchwab and Public.com were moved onto it: the creation, the three event forwards and the dispose call left both plugins (see "Wiring, per plugin").

-Third plugin adopted - 2026-08-17: Tradier runs on `PerOrderIdPollingService` (`Lean.Brokerages.Tradier`, draft PR #54).
+Third plugin adopted - 2026-08-17: Tradier runs on `SingleOrderPollingService` (`Lean.Brokerages.Tradier`, draft PR #54).
 Its fill timer, `CheckForFills` diff, order cache and unknown-id verification are deleted (~230 lines); the plugin keeps the get-order read and the mapping.
 Tradier is the first adopter that splits orders across zero: the legs chain from